How can you Turn Leftover Chicken into a new Meal?

 8. Chicken and Leek Pie

 I’ve never made one, but know of many people who love them.
 You can find a basic recipe for it here.

 Make a base or buy one, add sauce, cheese and toppings.
 Pizza is an easy one to use leftovers with.
-Bases can be made from either of the recipes below or use tortillas, toast, pide bread, even crumpets for your base, all of which can be found in 26 Ingredients if you want to make your own.
+Bases can be made from either of the recipes below or use tortillas, toast, pide bread, even crumpets for your base.

 With flour, yeast, water, sugar and oil you can make a simple pizza base.
 If you have a bread maker it’s even easier because it does the kneading and rising for you.
 All you have to do is roll it out and use it when ready.

 Greek yoghurt and flour is all you need for the famous 2 ingredient pizza dough.
 Others have also used flour and water when in a pinch, though it produces a slightly harder base.